About the Morgridge Institute for Research

 The Morgridge Institute for Research leverages the best of a great public university with the flexibility and resources of a world-class private research institute.
 Its goal is to improve human health by improving the way scientists collaborate, discover, deliver and educate.
 The Morgridge Institute brings together world-class scientists to facilitate research collaborations across the fields of biology, computer science and bioengineering.

 The institute is led by acclaimed scientist Brad Schwartz as chief executive officer.
-Stem cell pioneer Dr. James Thomson was named as its first scientific director in 2008 and additional scientific leaders include Paul Ahlquist, Thomas Mackie and Miron Livny.
+Stem cell pioneer Dr. James Thomson was named as its first scientific director in 2008 and additional scientific leaders include Paul Ahlquist, Thomas Mackie, Miron Livny and Pilar Ossorio.
 The research focuses on:

 In time, the Morgridge Institute hopes to discover new treatments and cures for some of the world’s most devastating diseases, such as Alzheimer’s, hepatitis C, cancer, diabetes and heart disease.